 Why would I use Standard Geo-replication instead of Active Geo-replication with a Premium database?

 Figure 2.
-Application can create a new secondary database after failover using the updated DR pairing.
+Application can create a new secondary database after failover.

 Disaster Recovery Drills

 Because database failover is associated with data and is a disruptive process, the failover workflow should be periodically tested in order to ensure the application’s readiness.
 This process is called a DR drill.
 In addition to being a good engineering practice it is also required by most industry security standards as part of compliance certification.
-While failover from the offline secondary is not enabled under normal circumstances, you can still test the overall DR workflow by stopping geo-replication from the primary database.
+You can test the overall DR workflow by stopping geo-replication from the secondary database at any time.
 Note that if the primary is active at the point of termination any transactions committed on the primary but not yet replicated to the secondary will be lost.
 After termination the secondary will become fully accessible and the application can use it as the new primary.
-Due to the possibility of data loss and that during the drill the primary will not be protected, we don’t recommend that customers perform DR drills on production databases.
-Instead we recommend creating a test copy of a database in the same region, creating an offline secondary of the copy and then use the copy and its secondary to verify the application’s failover workflow in a test context.
+Due to the possibility of data loss and that during the drill the primary will not be protected, we don’t recommend performing DR drills on production databases.
+Instead we recommend creating a test copy of a database in the same region, creating a secondary of the copy and then using the copy and its secondary to verify the application’s failover workflow in a test context.

-Standard geo-replication offers a subset of the REST API already available with active geo-replication.
-To manage standard geo-replication you can use this API, provided PowerShell cmdlets or the Azure Management Portal.
-Because this feature are in preview you need to sign-up to the preview of the Azure SQL Database new service tiers first.
+To manage standard geo-replication you can use the same API as with Active geo-replication, including PowerShell cmdlets and REST API or use the Azure Management Portal.
 The easiest way to enable standard geo-replication is by using the geo-replication tab in the Azure Management Portal as shown on Figure 3.

 Figure 3.
 Use the Azure Management portal to create and monitor the status of the offline geo-secondary.

-It is important to note that you can opt out from geo-replication at any time.
+Note that you can opt out from geo-replication at any time.
 There are two ways of doing it.
-You can either terminate the geo-replication relationship on the primary database or simply drop the secondary database.
+You can either terminate the geo-replication relationship on the primary or secondary database.
 The first method is most useful as a way to cancel the operation initiated by mistake.
 If it is issued before the secondary database seeding is completed you will not be billed for the secondary database.
-If it is issued after that you will have to delete the used-to-be secondary database separately and pay the pro-rated daily cost of an extra database.
+If it is issued after that you will have to delete the used-to-be secondary database separately and pay the pro-rated hourly cost of an extra database.
 The second method will automatically terminate the geo-replication, drop the secondary database and stop the billing for it in a single step.

-Standard Geo-replication provides you with a powerful disaster recovery solution targeting the application with moderate update rates.
-It is not as flexible as active geo-replication but we believe it meets the needs of a large category of applications.
+Standard Geo-replication provides you with a powerful disaster recovery solution targeting the application with moderate update rates and interested in dramatically reducing the downtime during the regional outages.
 Please tell us what you think!
-We’re listening closely to feedback so sign-up for the preview of the new service tiers and try standard geo-replication.
-You can read more about it in this article.
+We’re listening closely to the feedback.
+You can read more about Standard Geo-replication in this article.